smartloli/EFAK/README.md

 [Kafka Eagle Architecture PDF](http://www.kafka-eagle.org/articles/docs/architecture/pdf.html)

-If this project help you reduce time to develop, you can give me a star.

 <!--
 # Donation
 If this project help you reduce time to develop, you can give me a cup of coffee.